4 Key Tips for Motivating Frontline Employees

-2. Help your frontline employees feel like they belong to your team
+2. Help your frontline employees feel like they belong to your team.

-There seems to be a disconnect between corporate headquarters and frontline employees, which, some might say, is somewhat natural – frontline employees aren’t often located in the same physical vicinity as you are, and often that physical distance can lead to a gap in communication or a feeling of not belonging to the team.
+There seems to be a disconnect between corporate headquarters and frontline employees, which, some might say, is somewhat natural – frontline employees aren’t often located in the same physical vicinity as corporate employees are, and that physical distance can often lead to a gap in communication or a feeling of not belonging to the team.
 When this happens, frontline workers can feel underappreciated, which can lead to poor motivation, or, in some rare cases, subversive (or open) hostility between frontline workers and corporate workers.

 But, as mentioned before, your frontline workers are directly interacting with your customers – they’re the face of your brand, and the first point of contact between your organization and those potential customers that you want to net.
 Ignoring the disconnect, or not helping those frontline employees to feel like they’re a vital part of your team, is a major strategic error that many organizations, unfortunately, seem to make.